Galactica-corp/galactica-monorepo/packages/cross-chain-replication-contracts/Cross-Chain State Replication for Certificate Registry.md

 // Reads the index from which Merkle roots are considered valid.
 function merkleRootValidIndex() external view returns (uint256);

+// NOTE: For cross-chain replication, the actual valid Merkle root boundary is sent instead of the index to ensure robustness against dropped messages.

 // Reads the current processing position in the certificate queue.
 function currentQueuePointer() external view returns (uint256);